Music by

 PREMIERED by the Ellipsis Saxophone Quartet, NASA Biennial saxophone convention March 2014.

-AVAILABLE from your favorite sheet music dealer, or direct from Presser.
+BUY from your favorite sheet music dealer, or direct from Presser.

 DETAILS (FLUTE VERSION)